find your perfect postgrad program

 Find postgraduate programs in the ENVIRONMENT

-If you look up the word environment in the dictionary you get descriptions like 'the setting or condition where a particular activity takes place'.
-Well that’s a pretty broad area of study because studying the environment is different depending on where you are in the world and offers the chance to travel and learn more about the world we live in.
+If you look up the word ‘environment’ in the dictionary, you get descriptions like 'the setting or condition where a particular activity takes place'.
+Well, that’s a broad area of study because studying the environment is different depending on where you are in the world and offers the chance to travel and learn more about the world we live in.
 It is a truly global subject matter.

-Not only that, but studying the environment actually changes over time, so it is never a static area of study.
+Not only that, but studying the environment changes over time, so it is never a static area of study.
 Many people who chose to study the environment often find that they end up working in areas that they couldn't have foreseen when they graduated.
-For example one area of study called 'Environmental Science' covers the diverse disciplines of Ecology, Chemistry, Physics, Biology, Engineering, Soil Science, Atmospheric Science and much more.
-Other courses like 'Environmental Planning' require a flexible approach as they deal with the various challenges facing sustainable development as the global population increases.
+For example, the study of ‘environmental science' will cover diverse disciplines including ecology, chemistry, physics, biology, engineering, soil science, atmospheric science and much more.
+Other courses, such as ‘environmental planning’ may require a flexible approach, as they deal with the various challenges facing sustainable development as the global population increases.

-Environmental studies are an exciting area to study since it comes with essential benefits, mainly to humans.
-The benefits help us understand and apply skills to practice sustainability management, these benefits include:
+Environmental studies is an exciting area to study, particularly as it comes with essential benefits, mainly to humans.
+The benefits help us understand and apply skills to practice sustainability management; these benefits include:

 • Understanding key concepts that will transform the world into a better place

-• Learn expertise to enter an expand job market
+• Learning expertise to enter an expanding job market

 • Fascinating subject area to explore